An Indiana Teacher Says He Was Fired For Refusing To Call A Transgender Student Their Preferred Name

 — Law & Crime (@lawcrimenews) June 5, 2018

-And Kluge was allowed to do that – at least initially, he claims.
+And Kluge was allowed to do that, at least initially, he claims.
 But earlier this year, he says he was told that he could not longer do so.
 What’s more, he claims that he was brought in to a meeting with his superiors, a meeting which claims was “very threatening and bullying.”
-At that meeting, he says, he was told he could either comply with the school’s transgender policy – and address their student by their preferred name – or be fired.
+At that meeting, he says, he was told he could either comply with the school’s transgender policy and address their student by their preferred name, or be fired.

 What happened next is a matter of dispute.
 Kluge claims that he submitted a “conditional resignation letter with a tentative date,” and then four days later asked to withdraw it.
 However, he soon found himself locked out of the school’s email system, and learned from colleagues that his job had been listed as available on the district’s website.
 In other words, he’d been fired.